The Basics

 E

-Exclusion Ratio—regarding payments from an immediate annuity or annuitization, part of each payment the annuitant receives is considered to be a return of principal, which is not taxed.
+Exclusion Ratio—regarding payments from an immediate annuity or annuitization, part of each payment the Annuitant receives is considered to be a return of principal, which is not taxed.
 The remaining portion of the payment consists of interest earnings and is taxable.
-The exclusion ratio determines the taxable and nontaxable portions of each payment.
+The Exclusion Ratio determines the taxable and nontaxable portions of each payment.

 Executor—the person named in a will to carry out the decedent’s wishes for the distribution of his or her assets; the executor fulfills his or her duties under court supervision.